awsdocs/amazon-elasticache-docs/doc_source/redis/WhatIs.Components.md

 A Redis *shard* \(called a *node group* in the API and CLI\) is a grouping of one to six related nodes\.
 A Redis \(cluster mode disabled\) cluster always has one shard\.
 A Redis \(cluster mode enabled\) cluster can have 1–90 shards\.

-A *multiple node shard* implements replication by have one read/write primary node and 1–5 replica nodes\.
+A *multiple node shard* implements replication by having one read/write primary node and 1–5 replica nodes\.
 For more information, see [High Availability Using Replication Groups](Replication.md)\.

 For more information on shards, see [Working with Shards](Shards.md)\.